 - Seal the drain opening with a stopper or cover.

-5. Attempt the plumber’s snake
+5. Try the plumber’s snake

 6. Clean the P-trap

-Here’s what you want to do:
+Here’s what you need to do:

 - Flush the drain with boiling water.

-How to prevent future obstructions
+How to prevent future blockages

-This consists of the following:
+This includes the following:

 - Grease, fats, and oils